TheGeekiestOne/maximum-flow-problem/README (1).md

 This function in a high level implementation of Dinic's algorithm.
 It computes the layers of the graph and the flow until they converge into a solution..

 compute_layers:
 This function is a breadth first search that labels the nodes according to the clossest layer they are part of.
-For example, the source node is the only node in layer 0, it children are the only nodes on layer 1... etc.
+For example, the source node is the only node in layer 0, it children are he only nodes on layer 1... etc.

 compute_flow:
-This function is tasked with computing all the possible shortest paths from the source to the sink.
-It then calls saturate_path to fill those paths with the maximum flow possible, corresponding to the capacity of that path.
+This function is tasked with computing the computing all possible shortest paths from the source to the sink.
+It then calls saturate_path to fill those paths with the maximum flow possible, corresponding to the bottleneck of that path.

 saturate_path:
-Fills a given path with the maximum flow possible, corresponding to the capacity of that path.
+Fills a given path with the maximum flow possible, corresponding to the bottleneck of that path.

 Performance
 -----------